awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Improved performance and availability of reader DB instances during heavy read workload\.

-1. Fixed a bug that resulted in the message, ERROR: could not create file "base/xxxxxx/yyyyyyy" as a previous version still exists on disk: Success\.
+1. Fixed a bug that resulted in the message ERROR: could not create file "base/xxxxxx/yyyyyyy" as a previous version still exists on disk: Success\.
 Please contact AWS customer support\.
 This can occur during object creation after PostgreSQL's 32\-bit object identifier has wrapped around\.

 1. Fixed a bug in the `pg_hint_plan` extension where a multi\-statement query could lead to a crash when `enable_hint_table` is enabled\.
 This is tracked in the PostgreSQL community as [https://github.com/ossc-db/pg_hint_plan/issues/25](https://github.com/ossc-db/pg_hint_plan/issues/25)\.

 1. Changed the following extensions:
    + Updated `orafce` to version 3\.8
-   + Updated `PGAudit` to version 1\.1\.2

-## Version 1\.6<a name="AuroraPostgreSQL.Updates.20180305.16"></a>
+## Version 1\.6, Compatible with PostgreSQL 9\.6\.16<a name="AuroraPostgreSQL.Updates.20180305.16"></a>

 This version of Aurora PostgreSQL is compatible with PostgreSQL 9\.6\.16\.
 For more information about the improvements in release 9\.6\.16, see [PostgreSQL Release 9\.6\.16](https://www.postgresql.org/docs/9.6/release-9-6-16.html)\.